alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Any other topics
 - BookDash- do I need to register (have not had a chance to think about yet 😞)

+MS: please send an application, it can be specific but you can join the planning committee.

 ## Date 29 March 2022